vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 Before we step into the technical details, you must understand that accessing the Peakboard Box with administrative-level credentials might pose a security risk, and it might reduce the stability of the system.
 So you should only engage in these activities when necessary.

+We will use Remote Desktop to manage a Peakboard Box.
+But before we can do that, we first need to prepare the Peakbord Box for Remote Desktop, by using PowerShell.

-## Log in with PowerShell
+## Prepare for Remote Desktop with PowerShell

-Here's how to log into a Peakboard Box's system, with PowerShell.
-Make sure to run PowerShell as an administrator.
+First, run PowerShell as an administrator:

 ![image](/assets/2025-04-10/010.png)

+Then, run these commands:

 {% highlight powershell %}
 net start winrm